Introduction – Primal Path

 It’s important to note that Path of Wild Magic comes with its own Wild Magic table.
 Many of the original Wild Magic table’s effects were specific to the Sorcerer.
 Perhaps more important, all of the effects are beneficial, even if they’re unpredictable.
 Many of them provide ongoing benefits which last for the duration of your Rage, and many of those benefits are absolutely spectacular.

 - : Basically Detect Magic in a circle.
-Ideally you'll have a spellcaster in the party who can handle this since you're not really suited to do anything about whatever you learn.
+Ideally you’ll have a spellcaster in the party who can handle this since you’re not really suited to do anything about whatever you find out, but it can be a load off of spellcasters who learn spells permanently if they’re the only casters in your party.

-- : Using this as your Reaction when you take damage or fail a save means that you can likely use this every round.
-If your current Wild Magic effect doesn't appeal to you, go looking for a better option.
+- : Using this as your Reaction when you take damage or fail a save means that you can likely use this every round (especially if you intentionally cause damage to yourself).
+If your current Wild Magic effect doesn’t appeal to you, go looking for a better option.